Knight-Night-666/Flipkart-GRID-challenge/README.md

 ## Installation and Instructions:

-1. Clone the project by
+1. Clone the project from:
 ```
 https://github.com/Knight-Night-666/Flipkart-GRID-challenge
 ```